What parents need to know

-Writer/director Noah Baumbach is already an expert in the New York artist/intellectual lifestyle, but writing for the first time with his star (and real-life girlfriend) Gerwig, he comes up with his most satisfying, cohesive movie since The Squid and the Whale.
-Packed with a new kind of appealing, cheerful wit, it's also his most purely enjoyable movie.
+Packed with a new kind of appealing, cheerful wit, this is writer/director Noah Baumbach's most purely enjoyable movie.
+Baumbach is already an expert in the New York artist/intellectual lifestyle, but writing for the first time with his star (and real-life girlfriend) Gerwig, he comes up with his most satisfying, cohesive movie since The Squid and the Whale.

 The style in FRANCES HA seems simple, but it's really quite intricate and complex.
 It's made up of dozens of spot-on lines of dialogue spoken in rhythmic little scenes.
 Sometimes the scenes last just seconds, and sometimes much longer.
 Nothing much except the passing of time connects these scenes; there's no real plot.
 The glorious black-and-white cinematography and choice of music keep things feeling hopeful and romantic, even when things are at their lowest.
 This is a truly wonderful movie, recalling Woody Allen at his best.
 (It has also been compared to the HBO series Girls, although it's much less edgy/graphic than that show.)